notEthan/jsi/README.md

 end
 ```

-Now `user.contact_info` will be instantiated as a `Contact` JSI instance, from the JSON type in the database, with Contact's accessors, validations, and user-defined instance methods.
+Now `user.contact_info` will be instantiated as a `Contact` JSI instance, from the JSON type in the database, with Contact's accessors, validations, and application-defined instance methods.

 See the gem [`arms`](https://github.com/notEthan/arms) if you wish to serialize the dumped JSON-compatible objects further as text.